cleardusk/UCAS/README.md

 python -D logout -O cu
 ```

-You can change the command order or name if you spend a little time to dive into the code.
+You can change or simplify the command if you spend a little time to dive into the code.

 I wrote it using Python 2.x, but the code works in Python 3.x too.